Terry Funk: World Wrestling Federation (1985–1986)

-World Championship Wrestling (1989–1990, 1994)
+World Championship Wrestling (1989–1990)

-Funk joined World Championship Wrestling in 1989 and became part of the J-Tex Corporation.
-He began feuding with Ric Flair, who had defeated Ricky Steamboat at WrestleWar for the NWA World Heavyweight Championship.
-Funk, who was one of three judges for the main event, challenged Flair to a title match.
+In May 1989, Funk debuted in World Championship Wrestling, defeating Eddie Guerrero on an episode of World Championship Wrestling.
+Later that month, at WrestleWar '89: Music City Showdown, Funk was one of three judges for the main event between NWA World Heavyweight Champion Ric Flair and Ricky Steamboat.
+After Flair won the match, Funk challenged him to a title match.
 Flair refused, saying that Funk was "spending time in Hollywood" instead of focusing on wrestling.
-Funk then attacked, piledriving Flair on a ringside table.
-This put the champion, Flair, out of action until the Great American Bash where he faced Funk.
+Funk then attacked Flair, piledriving him on a ringside table and putting him out of action.
+This put the champion, Flair, out of action.
+Funk went on to join Gary Hart's J-Tex Corporation.
+At Clash of the Champions VII: Guts and Glory, Funk lost to number one contender Ricky Steamboat by disqualification after hitting him with a microphone, solidifying his villainous persona.

+Flair returned to action at the Great American Bash in July 1989 where he accepted Funk's challenge.
 Flair won the match by reversing a small package into one of his own, but shortly after was attacked by Gary Hart and The Great Muta.
 Sting came to aid Flair and the two brawled with Funk and Muta to close the show.
-Funk got injured but returned to continue feuding with Ric Flair.
-The two then had an "I Quit" match at Clash of the Champions IX:, which Funk lost after yelling "Yes, I quit!" after Flair put on the Figure four leglock.
+At Clash of the Champions VIII in September 1989, Flair and Sting defeated Muta and Dick Slater.
+After the match, Funk used a plastic shopping bag to suffocate Flair.
+At Halloween Havoc in October 1989, Funk (who entered the ring to Ennio Morricone's "Man With a Harmonica") and The Great Muta lost to Flair and Sting in a Thunderdome match.
+The feud then culminated in an "I Quit" match between Funk and Flair at Clash of the Champions IX in November 1989, which Funk lost after yelling "Yes, I quit!" after Flair put on the figure four leglock.
+After losing, Funk shook Flair's hand, and was attacked by Gary Hart's stable.
 This match received a 5-star rating from Dave Meltzer.

-A notable part of the feud occurred when Funk used an actual plastic shopping bag to suffocate Flair on television after Flair and Sting defeated Muta and Dick Slater at Clash of the Champions VIII.
-After losing a Clash of Champions match against Flair, he shook Flair's hand, and was attacked by Gary Hart's stable.
-Soon after he became a color commentator and the host of his own segment Funk's Grill where a tuxedo clad Funk would amiably interview the top stars of WCW, both face and heel.
+Soon after he became a color commentator and the host of his own segment, Funk's Grill, on NWA Power Hour where a tuxedo-clad Funk would amiably interview the top stars of WCW, both face and heel.
 This did not last long and he left soon after for the USWA.

-In 1994, Funk reappeared in WCW and wrestled Tully Blanchard to a double disqualification at Slamboree 1994 and later that night, he became a member of Colonel Robert Parker's Stud Stable.
-Along with Bunkhouse Buck, Arn Anderson and Meng, the stable would focus their energies on Dusty and Dustin Rhodes, as well as The Nasty Boys, culminating in a War Games match at Fall Brawl.
+All Japan Pro Wrestling (1990–1991)

+After an absence of close to three years, the Funks returned to AJPW in October 1990 as part of its October Giant Series.
+In November–December 1990, they competed in that year's World's Strongest Tag Determination League, finishing joint third with 17 points.

+In April 1991, the Funks wrestled on AJPW's Champion Carnival tour.
+On April 9, 1991, the Funks defeated the Can-Am Express in Kumamoto; this marked Funk's final match for AJPW until 2001.